benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 Modified At: 2022-10-05
 ---

 # What's new in Laravel 10?
-A relevant list of everything.
+A relevant list.

 Let's dive into every relevant new feature we know will be available in Laravel 10.